Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 The Verdict

-The best colostrum for most people is Nutricost Colostrum Powder: a real 3 g dose standardized to 30% IgG, brand-reported ISO-accredited testing, and the best price per gram at about $0.33 a serving.
-The best value is California Gold Nutrition Colostrum, a standardized 20% IgG capsule with published certificates of analysis at roughly $0.18 a day.
-If immunoglobulin content per capsule is your priority, Pure Encapsulations Colostrum is standardized to 40% IgG, the highest here.
-ARMRA, the brand that drove the trend, is genuinely tested but in our view poor value - a 1-gram scoop at about a dollar a serving with no disclosed IgG content.
+If immunoglobulin content is your priority, Pure Encapsulations Colostrum is standardized to 40% IgG, the highest here, but its capsules are 450mg, so a 3 g day takes about seven of them and costs roughly $2.91, around five times Nutricost.
+ARMRA, the brand that drove the trend, is genuinely tested but in our view poor value - a 1-gram scoop at well over a dollar a serving with no disclosed IgG content.
 Whatever you pick, a disclosed IgG percentage and a real dose beat the marketing.

 What the Evidence Says About Bovine Colostrum